-Lauren is the author of three books of poetry, including One Hundred Hungers (Tupelo Press, 2016), which won the Dorset Prize.
-Her other two books are The Dailiness (Edwin E. Smith Publishing, 2013), winner of the National Federation of Press Women 2014 Poetry Book Prize and a World Literature Today “Editor’s Pick,” and This Business of Wisdom (West End Press, 2010).
+Lauren is the author of three books of poetry: One Hundred Hungers (Tupelo Press, 2016), winner of the Dorset Prize; The Dailiness, winner of the National Federation of Press Women Poetry Prize and a World Literature Today “Editor’s Pick;” and This Business of Wisdom.

-She has been awarded residencies with the Gaea Foundation, Truchas Peaks Place, and the Mabel Dodge Luhan House.
-She has guest–edited a special anthology on the poetry of Iraq for Malpaís Review, and curated two special sections for World Literature Today (one on international jazz poetry, and the other on the intersection of contemporary visual art and poetry).
+She has been awarded residencies with Willapa Bay AIR, the Gaea Foundation, Truchas Peaks Place, and the Mabel Dodge Luhan House.
+She guest–edited a special anthology on the poetry of Iraq for Malpaís Review, and curated two special sections for World Literature Today (one on international jazz poetry, and the other on the intersection of contemporary visual art and poetry).

 Lauren has a strong following for her creative writing workshops.
-She teaches through Santa Fe Community College, New Mexico’s Poetry Out Loud program, and the Georgia O’Keeffe Museum’s Art and Leadership Program, and other venues around northern New Mexico.
-She also works one-on-one, mentoring individuals on memoir and poetry projects.
+She teaches privately and through Santa Fe Community College, New Mexico’s Poetry Out Loud program, and the Georgia O’Keeffe Museum’s Art and Leadership Program.
+She also works one–on–one, mentoring individuals on their memoir and poetry projects.

 A long-time public radio producer, Lauren hosts “Audio Saucepan,” a spicy mash of border–defying jazz, Americana, contemporary classical and world music with interpretive readings of contemporary poetry.